nidhi31jain/teachme/my-interview-questions.md

 mvn --version
 ```
 * What Is Pom?<br>
-POM stands for Project Object Model.
-It is fundamental Unit of Work in Maven.
-It is an XML file.
-It always resides in the base directory of the project as pom.xml.
-It contains information about the project and various configuration details used by Maven to build the project(s).
+A Project Object Model or POM is the fundamental unit of work in Maven.
+It is an XML file that contains information about the project and configuration details used by Maven to build the project.
+It contains default values for most projects.

 * What Information Does Pom Contain?<br>
 POM contains the some of the following configuration information −